Master of Technology Entrepreneurship

 A Great Online Platform for Learning and Collaboration

 Our learning management system leverages best-in-class software with a focus on design and usability.
 Our course architecture leverages high-definition lecture videos, real-time video conference opportunities with faculty and students, and a comprehensive knowledge management system to connect and empower students.

 Support and Resources During and Beyond Your Enrollment

 We believe the 15-month learning experience is simply the foundation of your new venture activities.
 Beyond the support and resources provided while a student, we aim to manage a lasting network of alumni relationships that live far beyond the graduation date.

-The Master’s in Technology Entrepreneurship’s 30-credit, 10 course curriculum can be completed in 15-months with students enrolling in two 3-credit courses per 12-week term.
+The Master’s in Technology Entrepreneurship’s 30-credit, 9 course curriculum can be completed in 15-months with students typically enrolling in two 3-credit courses per 12-week term.

 Course 1: Innovative Ideas and Concept Development